SidGrip/Blakestream-Baikal-BKB/README.md

 7. Assign **boards to the pool** — Status tab → for each board (0/1/2), pick the pool from the dropdown → Apply.
 You can pin all three to the same pool, or mix-and-match across multiple pools you've added.
 8. Watch the per-board hashrate cards on the Status tab — within a couple of minutes you should see ~60 GH/s per active board.

-### 5. (Optional) Failover
+### 5. (Optional) Failover — give each board a backup pool

-To enable same-algo automatic failover: add at least 2 pools in the same algorithm category.
-If a pinned pool dies, the affected board reroutes to the least-loaded same-algo pool with the lowest priority.
-When the primary recovers, the board auto-restores.
-The dashboard's `Failover Active` column shows you when a board is on a backup.
+Failover is per-board and explicit: for each board you pick **one** primary pool and (optionally) **one** backup pool.
+If the primary stops responding, that board switches to its backup within seconds; when the primary recovers, the board switches back automatically.
+You don't have to do anything.

+To set it up:

+1. **Add at least two pools** on the Miner tab — one to use as the primary, one as the backup.
+Both must use the same algorithm (e.g. two `blake256r8` pools for Blakecoin).
+2. On the **Status tab**, the pool column header is a dropdown.
+Switch it from **MAIN POOL** to **FAILOVER**.
+3. For each board, pick which pool should be its backup, then click **Apply & Restart**.

+The dropdown only shows pools that match that board's primary algorithm, so you can't accidentally pair a Blakecoin primary with a Decred backup.
+Leave a board's backup as `— none —` if you don't want one.

+When a board is running on its backup, you'll see a yellow **FAILOVER** chip on its hashrate card and the **Active** column flips to **True**.
+If both the primary and the backup are dead at the same time, that board stops hashing.

 ### 6. Rolling back

 If anything breaks, write the original `PiZero_GB_180105_V1.0.img` factory image back to the SD card with the same `dd`/Etcher steps.
-Power-cycle the BK-B. You're back to stock.
+Power-cycle the BK-B.

 ---